Alto-27/target-wswan-guide/docs/tutorial/hardware-overview.md

 ## Memory

 The WonderSwan features 16 kilobytes of internal memory.
 The WonderSwan Color bumps that to a total of 64 kilobytes.
+The address space is divided so that CPU addresses `0x00000 - 0x0FFFF` point to internal memory, while addresses `0x10000` - `0xFFFFF` are redirected to the cartridge.

-Unlike most 8/16-bit platforms, the WonderSwan has a unified memory architecture - CPU, video and audio data are all stored in the same internal memory at different locations.
+Unlike many other 8/16-bit platforms, the WonderSwan has a unified memory architecture - CPU, video and audio data are all stored in the same internal memory at different locations.

 The WonderSwan Color also adds general DMA, capable of efficiently copying data from the internal or cartridge memory to the internal memory.